-- B. Universities' increasing use of a corporate business model and the significant expansion of university administration have eroded faculty effective control and effective recommendations over academic affairs. - 1.
-In the three decades since the Yeshiva decision, the university context has changed through the expanded the size and power of university administration.
+- B. Universities' increasing use of a corporate business model and the significant expansion of university administration have eroded faculty authority to effectively control or make effective recommendations about academic affairs. - 1.
+In the thirty-four years since the Yeshiva decision, the university context has changed through the expanded size and power of university administration.

 The influence of the corporate business model on universities has led to a major expansion of university administration, accompanied by the increased top-down authority exercised by high-level administrators.
-Between the years of 1976 and 2011, the number of full-time executives and managers grew by 139 percent, while full-time faculty grew by 76 percent.
-Breaking this down by sector is even more revealing.
-From 1976 to 2011, the number of full-time executives and managers at private colleges and universities increased by 219 percent, more than double the 86 percent rate of growth at public colleges and universities.
+Between the years of 1976 and 2011, the number of fulltime executives and managers grew by 139 percent, while full-time faculty grew by 76 percent.8 Breaking this down by sector is even more revealing.
+From 1976 to 2011, the number of fulltime executives and managers at private colleges and universities increased by 219 percent, more than double the 86 percent rate of growth at public colleges and universities.
 These positions include a proliferation of executive-level administrators in university administration.
-In addition to the Provost, academic affairs are governed by Vice Provosts, Associate Provosts, and Vice Presidents.
+In addition to the Provost, Vice Provosts, Associate Provosts, and Vice Presidents control decisions related to academic affairs.
 It is important to emphasize that this expansion of administration has occurred not simply in public university systems featuring multiple campuses throughout the state, but also, as noted above, in private universities with a single campus location.
-For example, at Stanford University, in addition to the President and Provost, there are four Vice Provosts, eight Vice
+For example, at Stanford University, in addition to the President and Provost, there are four Vice Provosts, eight Vice Presidents, and eight Deans.
+10 At Cornell University, in addition to the President and Provost, there are three Senior Vice Provosts, five Vice Provosts, twelve Vice Presidents, and